Content starts here

 Jane E. Sung

-Jane Sung, JD, is a senior strategic policy advisor at the AARP Public Policy Institute.
+Jane Sung, JD, is the director, health care costs and access at the AARP Public Policy Institute.
 Her areas of expertise include private health insurance, health insurance market reforms, Medicare Advantage, and Medicare supplemental insurance.
 Read her full biography.

 Recent evidence indicates a sharp increase in consumer complaints about the marketing and sales of health insurance plans under Medicare Advantage (MA), Medicare’s private-plan option.